Direct Procurement: The 6 Key Differences of Direct vs Indirect ProcurementBusiness | August 23, 2022 | By

 Indirect procurement is related to operating processes and maintenance in an organization.
 For example, purchasing office supplies or printing materials are indirect procurement or spending as they are not directly associated with manufacturing.
-It is widely categorized as follows: Utilities, Facilities, Marketing, Office supplies, Technology Purchases, Human Resources, Travel, Outsourced Services.
+It is widely categorized as Utilities, Facilities, Marketing, Office Supplies, Technology Purchases, Human Resources, Travel, and Outsourced Services.

 While both are essential to the functioning of the business, it is important to understand the differences between them.
 So that teams can take necessary action and allocate resources accordingly.

-Here are the 6 key differences between Direct and Indirect Material Procurement.
+Here are the 6 key differences between Direct Procurement and Indirect Material Procurement.

 Supplier Relationship Management

 In indirect procurement, managing suppliers is simple.
-The focus in indirect procurement is on spend management rather than supplier collaboration.
-The supplier relationship is transactional with a key focus on competitive costs.
+The focus is on spend management rather than supplier collaboration.
+The supplier relationship is only transactional with a key focus on competitive costs.

-Let us consider the same bonnet example.
+To understand the differentiation further, let us consider the same bonnet example.
 The first step in the development process is cost analysis, after which the RFQs are sent to potential suppliers.
-Then, once the buyers receive the quotes from the suppliers, cost is negotiated considering various factors.
-For example excess quantities should not be purchased based on prices breaks keeping in mind the inventory carrying costs.
-The need to find a middle ground between the quantity and cost is crucial here.
+Once the buyers receive the quotes from the suppliers, negotiation happens based on certain factors.
+One among them is ensuring excess quantities are not purchased based on price breaks as it will impact the inventory carrying costs.
+Hence organizations need to find a middle ground between quantity and costs.
 The same negotiation process happens with multiple suppliers.
 Finally, one or more suppliers are chosen based on the need.
-And, if there is an increase in the price of a single component more than the estimated budget, then the impact in cost will create a cascading effect on the whole BOM, thus affecting the project cost.
+And, if there is an increase in the price of a single component more than the estimated budget, then the cost impact will create a cascading effect on the whole BOM, thus affecting the whole project cost.

 Managing inventory is a different ball game in direct procurement compared to indirect procurement.
-Let us take an automotive manufacturer.
-The company works with four semiconductor suppliers with each of them supplying 50,000 units per month.
-If the company’s plant has a car manufacturing capacity of 70,000 units per month, the number of semiconductors required will be 70,000 or more depending on the car configuration.
-So imagine the volume of semiconductors that needs to be stocked.
-This is just a small component.
-A typical midsize SUV may contain 2000 to 3000 components in the BOM and every component needs to be stocked on time so that the production line flows seamlessly without any delay.
+For instance, consider an automotive manufacturer who works with four semiconductor suppliers with each of them supplying 50,000 units per month.
+If the plant capacity is 70,000 units per month, the number of semiconductors required will be 70,000 or more depending on the BOM.
+And along with the BOM quantity, add the buffer/safety stock quantity also.
+A semiconductor is just a small component.
+But, when it comes to stocking components for the complete BOM the inventory quantity increases manifold.
+To put things in perspective, a typical midsize SUV may contain 2000 to 3000 components in the BOM.
+For seamless production, every component needs to be stocked on time without any delay.

 Impact on the Bottom Line

-Having a good control or grip on managing direct procurement has a huge impact on the bottom line.
+Having good control over direct procurement management has a huge impact on the bottom line.
 It starts with choosing the right suppliers based on the company strategy (strategic sourcing), cost negotiation, and arriving at the right cost.
 The next is the availability of the materials at the right time, place, and quality.
-Items arriving late or any delay, mishaps in the logistics, or damaged components, dent a huge blow to product delivery and thereby sales and profit margins.
+Items arriving late, mishaps in the logistics, or damaged components, dent a huge blow to product delivery and ultimately sales and profit margins.
 The next factor is managing the inventory with minimal inventory carrying cost.
 Any increase in inventory carrying cost will also directly affect the bottom line.